A2Amir/Programm-An-Autonomous-Vehicle-in-ROS/README.md

 It will be up to me determine what the deceleration should be for the vehicle, and how this deceleration corresponds to waypoint target velocities.
 As in the [Path Planning project](https://github.com/A2Amir/Highway-Driving), acceleration should not exceed 10 m/s^2 and jerk should not exceed 10 m/s^3. check these function accelerate_to_target_velocity and stop_at_stop_line in [the waypoint updater](https://github.com/A2Amir/Programm-An-Autonomous-Vehicle-in-ROS/blob/master/ros/src/waypoint_updater/waypoint_updater.py) to get more familiar.

 # 4. Result
 Below is presented the result of executing the codes in the simulator.
-As seen the cars stopts at the traffic light when the light is red.
+As seen the car stopts at the traffic light when the light is red.

 <p align="center">
 <img src="./imgs/2.gif" alt="Result" />